xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 then the two nodes can not interact; or we can find one and only one rule, the two nodes will interact according to this rule.

-This constraint excluded the case of finding nmultiple rules, and need to making choice between them.
+This constraint excluded the case of finding multiple rules, and need to making choice between them.

 The second constraint is, each node has one and only one principal port.